 6.)
 While whip scorpions are found in desert regions, they are also found in tropical and subtropical areas excluding Europe and Australia.

 7.)
 Being part of the arachnid family, they are (like spiders, scorpions, and solifugae) nearly blind.
-As a result, they rely on their front two legs and fine hairs on their body to detect vibrations and attach their prey based on that movement.
+As a result, they rely on their front two legs and fine hairs on their body to detect vibrations and attack their prey based on that movement.

 Did you know…?